i05nagai/memorandum/language/english_speaking.md

 * accompany
     * Payment is made via an accompanying store app that’s powered by Mastercard.
     * go with
+        * to go with sb or to be provided or exist at the same time as sth
+            * the course books are acocompanied by four CDs
+        * to show someone how to get to somewhere
+            * would you like me to accompany you to your room?
     * lay musich
 * fitting room
 * dwell time